 The method helps to analyze competitors in clusters based on the similarity of strategies.
 As a result, you will gain insight into the impact of different strategies and identify your closest competitors.
 Depending on your needs, you can classify competitors by type of product/service, market share, and other characteristics.
 Research is especially relevant if your goal is to assess the position of other companies.

-This allows you to analyze the market and give you the answer to the question, “Is it worth investing in a particular product?”
-The Growth Matrix ranks products based on their market share, showing the most successful solutions.
+This allows you to analyze the market and answer the question, “Is it worth investing in a particular product?”
+The Growth Matrix ranks products based on market share, showing the most successful solutions.
 In the same way, you can analyze the development of a competing company to see what is attractive to consumers.

 Position mapping is a visual demonstration of customer perception of a product versus your direct or alternative opponents.
-You can see the maps of the consumer’s actions on the way to the product – movements, points of contact, and interaction.
+You can see the maps of the consumer’s actions on the way to the product – movements, contact points, and interaction.

 5 Competitor Analysis Examples

-How does competitive analysis work?
-Let’s take a quick look at a few examples.
+To better understand the role of competitor analysis in marketing management, we suggest you discover the answer to the following question: How does competitive analysis work?
+But, first, let’s take a quick look at a few examples.

 An example of a Geographic Market Analysis